hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Same rules as in the corresponding GET endpoint apply here, only timestamp handling is different.

-##### Retrieving attached dataframe metadata
+##### Retrieving attached multitsframe metadata
-Analogous to the corresponding GET endpoint, metadata stored in the Pandas DataFrame `attrs` attribute will be sent by the designer runtime in a header `Data-Attributes` as a base64-encoded UTF8-encoded JSON string.
+Analogous to the corresponding GET endpoint, metadata stored in the underlying Pandas DataFrame `attrs` attribute will be sent by the designer runtime in a header `Data-Attributes` as a base64-encoded UTF8-encoded JSON string.

+See [metadata attrs documentation](../../metadata_attrs.md) for details and conventions.

+It is up to your adapter implementation what you do with that metadata.

 ## A minimal Generic Rest adapter